-- Serve as intermediary between the members of the department and the Vice-President of Academic Services or designee - Communicate on behalf of the department the need for new and/or maintenance of existing equipment/facilities - Participate in the selection of new full-time and part-time department staff - Prepare and maintain accountability for the department budget - Participate in the coordination of the preparation of class schedules - Coordinate the day, evening and summer class schedules - Represent the department in curriculum/academic standards, division chairs, and other planning committee meetings as may be requested by the district administration, but limited to ten hours/month.
-However the ten-hour maximum specifically excludes any meetings associated with the development of class schedules - Hold department meetings with faculty at least once per month to conduct department business and to provide adequate communication between the district administration and the faculty - Make recommendations during the first two weeks of fall and spring semesters concerning the canceling or adding of classes and to make any other necessary changes in the class schedule - Support program review activities - Support development of student learning outcomes and assessment plans
+- Serve as intermediary between the members of the department and the Vice-President of Academic Services or designee - Communicate on behalf of the department the need for new and/or maintenance of existing equipment/facilities - Participate in the selection of new full-time and part-time department staff - Participate in the coordination of the preparation of class schedules - Coordinate the day, evening and summer class schedules - Represent the department in curriculum/academic standards, division chairs, and other planning committee meetings as may be requested by the district administration, but limited to ten hours/month.
+However the ten-hour maximum specifically excludes any meetings associated with the development of class schedules - Hold department meetings with faculty at least once per month to conduct department business and to provide adequate communication between the district administration and the faculty - Make recommendations during the first two weeks of fall and spring semesters concerning the canceling or adding of classes and to make any other necessary changes in the class schedule - Support program review activities - Support development of student learning outcomes and assessment plans - Commit to equitable and inclusive scheduling, curriculum and learning outcome practices where differences are valued.